Marine and Coastal Area (Takutai Moana) Act 2011: Provisions

-Enactment
+Section 58 of the Act requires applicants seek customary title rights over marine resource consents, conservation, consultation rights over marine mammal watching and coastal policy, and ownership of various minerals and protect objects to prove they have "exclusively used and occupied it from 1840 to the present day without substantial interruption".
+These rights cannot be sold and have no effect on public access, fishing and other recreational activities.

+Legislative history

-Māori Party Party co-leader Dame Tariana Turia, who left Labour and established the Māori Party largely as a response to the Foreshore and Seabed Act 2004, began the third reading of the Bill in the House of Representatives on 24 March 2011.
+The Marine and Coastal Area Act 2011 replaced the controversial Foreshore and Seabed Act 2004, which was introduced by the Fifth Labour Government.
+Māori Party co-leader Dame Tariana Turia, who left Labour and established the Māori Party largely as a response to the Foreshore and Seabed Act 2004, began the third reading of the Bill in the House of Representatives on 24 March 2011.
 In expressing the support of the Māori Party, she noted, "This bill is another step in our collective pursuit of Treaty injustice. ...
 This bill was never just about the Māori Party; it started with the leadership of the eight iwi who took an application to the Maori Land Court at the top of the South Island", referring to the Ngati Apa case.

-On 24 March 2011, the bill was passed at third reading by a vote of 63 to 56; it received royal assent on 31 March and came into force on April 1.
+On 24 March 2011, the bill was passed at third reading by a vote of 63 to 56.
+It received royal assent on 31 March and came into force on 1 April.
 It was supported by the National, the Māori Party, and United Future, while the Labour, the Greens, ACT, the Progressive Party and Hone Harawira voted against it.
 This Act was the key reason why Harawira left the Māori Party.
 In a press statement released on 23 February 2011, in which Harawira announced he was leaving the Māori Party, he stated "I did not lead the 2004 Foreshore and Seabed March from Te Rerenga Wairua to Parliament that gave birth to the Māori Party, to see it destroyed by infighting 5 years later".

-Controversy

 Green Party co-leader Metiria Turei opposed the legislation and argued that it represented just "how much of a failure the Maori Party-National negotiations have been over trying to resolve the inherent injustices that were put in place by New Zealand First and Labour in 2004.
 Those injustices remain.
 The failed principles are still in place in this legislation... just as they were in 2004.
 It is a great disappointment."
 The Act Party also opposed the legislation, and unsuccessfully attempted to delay the passage of the bill by lodging hundreds of questions with the Speaker.

-Waitangi Tribunal
+Responses

-In 2020 the Waitangi Tribunal found the act breached the Treaty of Waitangi.
+2020 Waitangi Tribunal ruling

-The tribunal found the Act failed to provide adequate and timely information about the Crown engagement pathway for applicants, and that it had breached its Treaty Duty of active protection by not funding all reasonable costs incurred by the applicant.
+In late June 2020 the Waitangi Tribunal found the act breached the Treaty of Waitangi.
+The Tribunal found the Act failed to provide adequate and timely information about the Crown engagement pathway for applicants, and that it had breached its Treaty Duty of active protection by not funding all reasonable costs incurred by the applicant.